Blog

 ***********************/

-// e.g., "Taking a Cursed Item deals damage"
+// e.g. "Taking a Cursed Item deals damage"

-Domain = 2,
+Game = 2,

-// laws related to a specific entity, attached via Script
+// Laws related to a specific entity, attached via Script

-// e.g. e.g., "Taking the Idol triggers the boulder trap"
+// e.g. "Taking the Idol triggers the boulder trap"

 Instance = 3